mandober/bing-bash/README.md

 ## `bing-bash` - bash functions library

 ### About
-Library of bash functions providing miscellaneous functionalities: dealing with strings and arrays, symbol table management, alternatives for usual shell utilities, etc.
+Library of bash functions comprising routines for dealing with variables, arrays, strings, symbols table, etc.

 ### Quick start
 Just take and source the functions you need.
 All functions are standalone, they don't depend on any other function or file from this library.

 ### Description
-The library is composed using native bash's (4.3) abilities, without unnecessary forking (when possible) or usage of external tools (if faster).
+The library is composed using bash's (4.3) features, without unnecessary forking (when possible) or usage of external tools (unless faster).
 Single process bash shell was in high regard as well as bash's specific functionalities (bashisms).
 Made and tested with bash 4.3 (and 4.4-beta).

 Functions are meant to be sourced, though some of them could be executed as well.
-All functions are standalone and they don't need any other function or file from this library, but as a convenience there are some function management capabilities available; see `bing-bash`, `load` and `bb` file to enable some of them, like function autoloading and managing function's aliases.
+All functions are standalone and they don't need any other function or file from this library (unless explicitly stated), but, as a convenience, there are some function management capabilities available; see `bing-bash`, `load` and `bb` file to enable some of them, like function autoloading and managing function's aliases.

 ### Usage